The SOS repair genes in E. coli (discussed in Chapter 15) are neg... | Channels for Pearson+

 Watch next

-Master Lac Operon Overview with a bite sized video explanation from Kylia Goodner
+Master DNA Proofreading with a bite sized video explanation from Kylia Goodner